-- At the time of your application, you will need to know which specific course(s) at UCCS, MSUD, or PPSC you intend to take.
-Appendices A, C and E contain lists of PPSC, UCCS, and MSUD courses that are eligible to be considered for concurrent enrollment.
+- At the time of your application, you will need to know which specific course(s) at UCCS, MSU Denver, or PPSC you intend to take.
+As you consider the courses you want to request, be sure to double-check the course catalog at your desired institution to ensure you meet (or will meet) prerequisites for the course.
+Appendices A, C and E contain lists of PPSC, UCCS, and MSU Denver courses that are eligible to be considered for concurrent enrollment.
 This list is current as of this writing but is subject to change based on course availability and transferability. - After the application closes, you will be notified via email as to the status of your application.
 If you have been accepted into a course or program, it is your responsibility to follow through with applying for the relevant course or program at the college or university. - Please note that the grades you earn in your classes will be recorded on both your high school and college transcripts, and that college courses will impact your high school GPA.
 See the following for additional information:

-UCCS Concurrent Enrollment/Non-Degree Application Non-degree Admissions Details | UCCS
+UCCS Concurrent Enrollment/Non-Degree Application

-Concurrent Enrollment or Dual Enrollment at MSUD
+Concurrent Enrollment or Dual Enrollment at MSU Denver